 The Holy Spirit in John, as Jesus approached him in the Jordan, convicted him that the person coming toward him was the Messiah.
 The sign confirming (but only to John), without a doubt, that Christ was God's Son would happen right after the baptism (John 1:33).
 When the Lord approached the Jordan John the Baptist stated, "I have need to be baptized by You, and You come to me?"
 (Matthew 3:13 - 14, HBFV).

 The Bible then informs us why the Son of God needed to be baptized.
-Jesus answered John by stating, "You must permit it at this time; for in this manner it is fitting for us to fulfill all righteousness" (Matthew 3:15)
+Jesus answered John by stating, "You must permit it at this time; for in this manner it is fitting for us to fulfill all righteousness" (Matthew 3:15).

 The Lord was not baptized, like all the others that came to John, as a sign of repentance from sin.
 He submitted himself to this humble act (see Philippians 2:8) because it fulfilled God's will for him.
 It was a visible sign that he was placing himself fully under the direction of our heavenly Father.
 This is confirmed by what happened next.

 The descent of the Holy Spirit upon Jesus and God's words from heaven fulfilled several Old Testament prophecies (Psalm 2:7, Isaiah 11:2, 42:1, 21, 61:1).